 In addition, please refrain from reporting with improper purposes, such as reporting contents that are different from the facts, reporting contents for purposes of slander, intimidation or business.

-In 2020, we had no reports to Supplier Hotline.
+In FY2022, we appropriately handled reports to the Supplier Hotline.

 (2) How to report to Supplier Hotline